sharovatov/teamlead/articles/github-effect_en.md

 I often regretted that the discussion wasn’t fruitful even though I wanted to help.

-I consider this regret or the urge to jump in to be my internal conflict.
+I consider this regret (or the urge to jump in) as my internal conflict.

 But now it seems I have successfully resolved the conflict in the following manner:
-- if I see some discussion that I truly want to participate, I write down the topic and the arguments that people have
+- if I see some discussion that I genuinely want to participate in, I write down the topic and the arguments that people have
-- whenever I have time, I sit and formulate my point of view and my arguments here in github article
+- whenever I have time, I sit and formulate my point of view and my arguments here in the GitHub article
-- I then come and ‘bump’ the discussion with an article I have prepared
+- I then come and ‘bump’ the discussion with a piece I have prepared
-- I gather counter-arguments and revisit my article then to address them
+- I gather counter-arguments and revisit my article to address them

 ## Thoughts are evolved publicly